aiida-vasp/aiida-vasp/doc/source/howto/use_relax_wc.rst

 Writing workflows that include a relaxation step
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Unless the workflow is solely concerned with providing a more robust or more specialized relaxation step, it is not recommended to derive from `vasp.relax`.
 Instead composing should be used; your workchain should set up the inputs and submit the relaxation workchain in a step function which will commit the results of the relaxation workchain to it's context.
-Further steps can then use the `output_structure_relaxed` result.
+Further steps can then use the `structure_relaxed` result.

 .. _howto/relax_wc/inputs:
 Reference: vasp.relax inputs